hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Creating a Player Profile Screen.md

 |  ![](img/PlayerProfileScreen/2.png)  | ![](img/PlayerProfileScreen/3.png)    |
 |---|---|

-You can query everything that is linked to your players, this can be custom values such as segments, achievements, virtual goods or pre-defined data such as usernames, display names, country, last seen etc.
+* You can query everything that is linked to your players, this can be custom values such as Segments, Achievements, Virtual Goods, or pre-defined data items, such as *usernames*, *display names*, *country*, *last seen*, and so on.

-You can also remove the queries using the delete button and hit the 'submit' button to retrieve every single player record in your player collection.
+* You can also remove the queries using the *Delete* button and hit the *Submit* button to retrieve every single player record in your player collection.

 |  ![](img/PlayerProfileScreen/4.png)  | ![](img/PlayerProfileScreen/5.png)    |
 |---|---|